rpastijn/UpgradeTo19cHOL/lab200/content.md

 ---------- ------------------------------ ---------- ----------
          2 PDB$SEED                       READ ONLY  NO
          3 DB121C01                       MOUNTED
-         4 DB121C02                       MOUNTED
 ````

-This means we need to open the PDBs first.
+This means we need to open the PDB first.
 Execute the following commands:

 ````
 SQL> <copy>alter pluggable database all open;</copy>